smithm4949/10-Team-Profile-Generator/readme.md

 ## Demo

-TODO: Add demo link
+A demo has been recorded showcasing both the app usage as well as the app passing unit tests, as per required in the challenge readme requirements.
-A demo of the app can be viewed here: [Team Profile Generator demo](#)
+The demo can be viewed here: [Team Profile Generator demo](https://watch.screencastify.com/v/xda6pk12R6AIZGEZvBNL)

 ## Authors and acknowledgment